 According to the Singapore Companies Act, all Singapore private limited companies must comply with the annual filing requirements of two of Singapore’s government agencies: the Accounting and Corporate Regulatory Authority (ACRA) and the Inland Revenue Authority of Singapore (IRAS).
-ACRA is the national regulator of business entities public accountants and corporate service providers in Singapore.
+ACRA is the national regulator of business entities, public accountants, and corporate service providers in Singapore.
 It includes the Registrar of Companies (ROC).
+Annual filings with ACRA are mandatory for both active and dormant Singapore companies alike; failure to meet ACRA’s compliance requirements will cause legal consequences to be imposed against the offending company.
 ACRA also runs Bizfile.
 Bizfile is ACRA’s online filing system.
 IRAS is the statutory board which oversees all tax matters in Singapore.
 Both serve Singapore citizens, permanent residents, and foreigners living in Singapore.

 Filing Requirements for the Fulfillment of Annual Compliance with ACRA

 Every company must hold an Annual General Meeting (AGM) either once every calendar year or 15 months from the date of its last AGM, whichever is earlier.
 However, companies that have been newly incorporated are allowed to hold their first AGM within 18 months from the date of incorporation.
 AGMs may be held in any location as long as a majority of the shareholders of the company will be present during it.
 Should the company in question have a corporate shareholder, more than 20 shareholders, and sales turnover of at least S$5 million per year, an independent auditor’s report will also be required to be submitted.